 Arrest were made for disorderly conduct in downtown Minneapolis, Hennepin County last night for St. Patrick ’s Day.
 Minneapolis police witnesses hundreds of people in Minneapolis as a result of St. Patricks day and the free bus and light-rail rides that were being offered.
 Traffic was blocked and fights broke out.
 Six arrests were made and police were trying to get the teens out of downtown Minneapolis.
 Two injuries were reported as well as a shooting.
 Driving under the influence enforcement was also enhanced last night across the metro-area as a result of the celebrations.

 Additionally, there were 400 Driving under the influence arrests over St. Patrick’s Day weekend which is an increase from previous years.
 In previous years, the numbers have been around 346 arrest for driving under the influence of alcohol.
 DUI charges are significant in Minnesota and carry harsh penalties.
-IF you have been charged with drinking and driving charges, contact Max Keller or Lexie Stein to handle your case.
+If you have been charged with drinking and driving charges, contact the Keller Law office to handle your case.
 DUI’s can either be misdemeanors, gross misdemeanors, or felonies.
 Gross Misdemeanors carry a penalty of up to $3,000 and/or a fine up to $3,000.
 The mandatory minimum sentence for felony DUI’s is 180 days.
 This may be broken up into jail time and electronic home monitoring.
 The first 30 days must be spent consecutively in jail.
 DUI’s also carry other significant penalties such as loss of license and loss of property.

 What is disorderly conduct In Minnesota?